OmnipotentLabs/communeaisetup/README.md

 ```sh
 python3 -m site --user-base
 ```
-- Now let's update the path.
+- Now let's update the path, the above path with bin at the end.

 ```sh
 export PATH="$HOME/.local/bin:$PATH"